Do Something

 Write a Letter to the Editor.
 Follow these links to get started:

-When it comes down to a vote of the City Councilors or the County Commissioners, the last voices they hear are often the most influential.
+When it comes down to a vote of the City Councilors, the last voices they hear are often the most influential.
 You can bet that the investors who have been buying up our houses and the real estate agents who profit from these transactions will show up in force to convince the officials that converting our homes to motels is a good policy.

 Talking Points